Wednesday, April 12, 2017

 What impact does trauma have on the initiation, investigation, prosecution and decisions made by the trier of fact in violent crime?
 What is its place in determining whether a report of a crime is taken seriously, documented, investigated or prosecuted?
 The answer may surprise you.
 Often, conclusions about whether or not a report is credible, reasonable, and provable through the lens of own life experiences, belief and framework.
-When a victim makes a report of a traumatic crime there is a process by which we filter information—often resulting in critically inaccurate judgments of the report and victim.
-Information reported by the victim just don’t seem to make sense and are often misinterpreted as reasonable doubt.
-However, if properly understood and translated such evidence can be valuable.
-The presenters will provide information about common “red flags” and discuss strategies to enable a better analysis of these complex cases.
+When a victim makes a report of a traumatic crime, there is a process by which we filter information -- often resulting in critically inaccurate judgments of the report and victim.
+Information reported by the victim may not seem to make sense, and is often misinterpreted as "reasonable doubt."
+However, if properly understood and translated, such evidence can be valuable.
+The presenters will provide information about common “red flags” -- and discuss strategies to enable a better analysis of these complex cases.

 The Digital Culture of Kids Today (Repeat)